-Communications and dissemination strategy for research
+Communications strategy for research

-1. Define purpose and impact
+1. Purpose and impact

 2. Map and understand your audiences